4d/docs/website/translated_docs/es/settings/web.md

 -   **ELF (Extended Log Format)**: When this option is selected, the request log is generated in ELF format.
 The ELF format is very widespread in the world of HTTP browsers.
 It can be used to build sophisticated logs that meet specific needs.
 For this reason, the ELF format can be customized: it is possible to choose the fields to be recorded as well as their order of insertion into the file.

 -   **WLF (WebStar Log Format)**: When this option is selected, the request log is generated in WLF format.
 WLF format was developed specifically for the 4D WebSTAR server.
 It is similar to the ELF format, with only a few additional fields.
-Like the ELF format, it can be customized.
+Al igual que el formato ELF, se puede personalizar.

-**Configuring the fields** When you choose the ELF (Extended Log Format) or WLF (WebStar Log Format) format, the "Weg Log Token Selection" area displays the fields available for the chosen format.
+**Configurar los campos** Cuando selecciona el formato ELF (Extended Log Format) o WLF (WebStar Log Format), el área "Weg Log Token Selection" muestra los campos disponibles para el formato elegido.
 You will need to select each field to be included in the log.
-You will need to select each field to be included in the log.
+Para ello, utilice los botones de flecha o simplemente arrastre y suelte los campos deseados en el área "Tokens seleccionados".

 **Nota**: no puede seleccionar el mismo campo dos veces.